Keyfactor/iis-orchestrator/readme_source.md

 Store Path Value|A comma separated list of options to select from for the Store Path.
 This, combined with the hostname, will determine the location used for the certificate store management and inventory.
 Must be My, WebHosting
 Private Keys	|This determines if Keyfactor can send the private key associated with a certificate to the store.
 This is required since IIS will need the private key material to establish TLS connections.
 PFX Password Style	|This determines how the platform generate passwords to protect a PFX enrollment job that is delivered to the store.
 This can be either Default (system generated) or Custom (user determined).
-Job Types	|Inventory, Add, and Remove are the supported job types.
+Job Types	|Inventory, Add, Remove, and Reenrollment are the supported job types.

 ![](images/certstoretype.png)